arberx/great-films/README.md

 Marc-André Leclerc climbs alone, far from the limelight.
 The free-spirited 23-year-old makes some of the boldest solo ascents in history.

+#### Joker - 2019

+Forever alone in a crowd, failed comedian Arthur Fleck seeks connection as he walks the streets of Gotham City.
+Arthur wears two masks -- the one he paints for his day job as a clown, and the guise he projects in a futile attempt to feel like he's part of the world around him.
+Isolated, bullied and disregarded by society, Fleck begins a slow descent into madness as he transforms into the criminal mastermind known as the Joker.

 #### Parasite - 2019

 Greed and class discrimination threaten the newly formed symbiotic relationship between the wealthy Park family and the destitute Kim clan.